javeharron/magnetarAlpha/README.md

 In this equation, $`V_i`$ is the initial velocity after a set time interval of inverse drag. $`V_t`$ is the initial/target velocity of the projectile and R is the resolution of the time interval (e.g. 0.001 for millisecond intervals).
 Per loop $`V_i`$ becomes the next $`V_t`$.
 This is continuously run until:
 # $`V_it = d`$

-Finally the voltage necessary to achieve this velocity is calculated using the formula of:
+Finally, the voltage necessary to achieve this velocity is calculated using the formula of:
 # $`V = \sqrt{\frac{\frac{1}{2}V_i^2}{C\frac{1}{2}E_c}}`$
 where $`E_c`$ is the efficiency constant of the coil (e.g. 2.25% or 0.0225) for how much potential energy of the capacitors is converted to the kinetic energy of the projectile.